-Silenced from any nuances from the concrete jungle, the drive here – about an hour’s away from Kuala Lumpur city centre – is an absolute change of scenery.
-Within 800m away from the destination, the vibe changes - only stillness broken by the sounds of birds chirping and leaves rustling.
-And almost towards the end of the road, the unmistakable sight of the villa within the premise of Tanah Larwina becomes evident.
+The scenery completely transfroms after an hour drive from the concrete jungle of Kuala Lumpur city centre.
+Within 800m away from the destination, the vibe changes; the stillness is broken by the sounds of birds chirping and leaves rustling.
+And almost towards the end of the road, the unmistakable sight of the villa within the premises of Tanah Larwina becomes evident.

-Perched in a 3-acre agricultural land in Hulu Langat countryside, Tanah Larwina boasts an expanse of naturally manicured land for farm animals and fruiting trees such as mangosteen and kedondong.
+Located in a 3-acre agricultural land in Hulu Langat countryside, Tanah Larwina boasts an expanse of naturally manicured land for farm animals and fruit trees such as mangosteen and kedondong.
 Goats, geese, chickens and horses roam freely.
 Large boulders pepper the undulating green landscape, a geological feature harking back to a time when a larger river system may have flowed through the site.

-Today, the tributary remnants that are the Sungai Lui and Sungai Larwin streams bifurcate the grounds from the forested foothills a stone’s throw away.
-The smaller Larwina, from which the retreat takes its moniker, isn’t only the main attraction, but also hosts the unique on-site accommodate that is known as Rumah Tebing or the Riverbank House.
+Today, the tributary remnants that are the Sungai Lui and Sungai Larwin streams bifurcate the grounds from the forested foothills a stone throw away.
+The smaller Larwina, from which the retreat takes its moniker, isn’t only the main attraction, but also hosts the unique on-site accommodation that is known as Rumah Tebing or the Riverbank House.

 Tanah Larwina is a place where the elements of nature are at their best.
 It is a place where people create that special connection with the surroundings, whether it is the animals, water, trees, mossy rocks or the fresh cool air.
 It is an outstanding funky-looking house, in absolutely contrasting fashion that coexists harmoniously in its own context.